Public History Alumni

 While looking for grad schools, I stumbled upon a program called Public History that actually focused on areas such as writing for all audiences and museum studies.
 The decision to apply to the well-established Public History program at UMass was an easy one.
 Here I could study the synthesis of history, literature, and culture that I found so fascinating, and learn more about how I can bring history to the public in an educational, engaging, and relevant way.

-I now work as an Education Coordinator at the American Antiquarian Society and contribute to the AAS Blog, Past is Present.
+I now work as the Outreach Coordinator at the American Antiquarian Society and contribute to the AAS Blog, Past is Present.

 Morgan Hubbard (2011) | Account Manager, BookHub